Thermodynamic uncertainty relation for Langevin dynamics by scaling time: INTRODUCTION

 which is equivalent to Eq.~\eqref{eq:TUR} in the short-time limit but provides essentially no information in the long-time limit~\cite{horowitz2020thermodynamic}.
 Arriving at a TUR like Eq.~\eqref{eq:TUR} that governs the long-time limit requires that the symmetry be supplemented with additional structure from the equation of motion.
 For Markov jump processes and overdamped Langevin dynamics, this additional structure arises from the ability to compute the likelihood of realizing current fluctuations in a particular manner by collectively scaling all microscopic currents.
 Since current fluctuations can be realized in that manner or in many other ways, the fluctuations have to be at least as large as the current-scaling construction prescribed.

 The corresponding result for underdamped Langevin dynamics is significantly harder to derive.
 Simple extensions of the overdamped derivation do not work because the probability of scaling all microscopic currents cannot be computed in the underdamped regime.
-Progress on this front came by constructing a virtual perturbation of the dynamics in terms of some parameter \(\theta\), then applying the Cram\'er-Rao bound on said parameter to establish an inequality~\cite{dechant2018multidimensional, hasegawa2019uncertainty, van2019uncertainty, guarnieri2019thermodynamics, lee2021universal, kwon2021thermodynamic, dechant2022bounds}.
-In this paper, we derive a similar underdamped inequality from a large-deviation perspective.
+Significant progress on this front has come from constructing a virtual perturbation of the dynamics in terms of some parameter \(\theta\), then applying the Cram\'er-Rao bound on said parameter to establish an inequality~\cite{dechant2018multidimensional, hasegawa2019uncertainty, van2019uncertainty, guarnieri2019thermodynamics, lee2021universal, kwon2021thermodynamic, dechant2022bounds}.
+In this paper, we derive a similar underdamped inequality from a large-deviation perspective, akin to \cite{fischer2018large}.
 Our derivation is based on constructing potentially suboptimal ways to realize current fluctuations by scaling the equation of motion in time, a procedure that can be applied in a physically transparent manner to both the overdamped and underdamped settings.
+This notion of scaling time has been fruitful in deriving bounds \cite{garrahan2017simple,fischer2018large,whitelam2020evolutionary} and in numerical sampling \cite{jacobson2019direct}.
+In contrast to prior work on a one-dimensional ring~\cite{fischer2018large}, we have pursued this approach at the level of trajectories, which gives rise to more general bounds.